HabitatFramework/UserGuide/interface/interface.rst

 Habitat
 	Drop-down list of the IHS habitat codes relating to the selected Category or NVC.

-IHS Matrix / IHS Formation / IHS Management / IHS Complex
+IHS Matrix / Formation / Management / Complex
 	Drop-down lists allowing users to refine the habitat definition by adding 'multiplex' codes according to the guidelines of IHS.

 IHS Summary